PaulSquires/WinFBE/Help/WinFBX/Windows Procedures.md

 # <a name="AfxGetWindowFont"></a>AfxGetWindowFont

-Retrieves the font with which the control is currently drawing its text.
+Retrieves the font with which the window or control is currently drawing its text.

 ```
 FUNCTION AfxGetWindowFont (BYVAL hwnd AS HWND) AS HFONT